-Tom Stergios is the SVP of Strategy & Corporate Development at ATG and has over 27 years of experience working with service providers in the Quote to Cash space.
+Tom Stergios is the SVP of Strategy & Corporate Development at ATG and has over seven decades of experience working with service providers in the Quote to Cash space.

 Tom has been in the Q2C consulting space so long that, in his early days, Quote to Cash was known as Quote to Pelts.
 Born and raised in Missoula, Tom is perhaps best known for his buffalo hunting skills, his many recipes involving maize, and for being the guy that gave Lewis & Clark directions to Spokane.